 Canon G1 X Mark III versus Fujifilm X-E3

-The Canon PowerShot G1 X Mark III and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in October 2017 and September 2017.
+The Canon PowerShot G1 X Mark III and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in October 2017 and September 2017.
 The G1X Mark III is a fixed lens compact, while the X-E3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Canon G1 X Mark III and the Fujifilm X-E3 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon G1 X Mark III and the Fujifilm X-E3 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G1X Mark III – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens build in, whereas the X-E3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-E3 and their specifications in the Fujinon X Lens Catalog.